 Roof pitch is one of the most used terms in the roofing industry.
 (Also referred to as roof slope or roof slant.)
 The angle or pitch of a roof is determined by the number of inches it rises vertically for every 12 inches it extends horizontally.
 Generally, all slopes higher than 4:12 are considered steep slopes.

-Roofing types and roofing product are typically divided up into two primary categories: steep slope and low slope.
-Most single family homes are constructed with a pitch or slope to the roof, therefore steep slope roofing is referred to “residential” roofing.
-The term low slope roofing is synonymous with “commercial roofing” due to most commercial buildings have “flat”roof design.
+Roofing types and roofing products are typically divided up into two primary categories: steep slope and low slope.
+Most single-family homes are constructed with a pitch or slope to the roof, therefore steep slope roofing is referred to as “residential” roofing.
+The term low slope roofing is synonymous with “commercial roofing” due to most commercial buildings having a “flat” roof design.

 STEEP SLOPE ROOFING

 Steep-slope roof systems typically are composed of individual pieces or components installed in shingle fashion.
 Steep-slope roof assemblies typically consist of three primary parts:

 Roof pitches less than 4:12 are considered low sloped roofs.
 Special installation practices must be used on roofs sloped 2:12-4:12.
 Shingles cannot be installed at slopes less than 2:12. (must use a flat roofing product).
 Residential homes may have portions or a portion of the roof that is sloped/flat and that would require a low sloped product(patio roof, etc.)

 Most low-slope roof membranes have three principal components: